fangwei123456/spikingjelly/docs/source/tutorials/en/memopt.rst

 Measured Performance
 --------------------

-These results use the refactored implementation, not the benchmark numbers from the paper code.
-The Vast.ai on-demand instance had four 24 GiB RTX 4090 GPUs and no NVLink.
-The software stack was PyTorch 2.11.0, CUDA 12.8, and NCCL 2.28.9.
+These results were measured on 2026-08-29 with the ``memopt`` implementation in SpikingJelly 2.0.0rc1, not with data from the paper repository.
 Every configuration started in a new process and ran three times.
 Tables report the median and the minimum-to-maximum range in parentheses.
 Memory comes from ``torch.cuda.max_memory_allocated``, not reserved memory.
+The single- and two-GPU measurements use different Vast.ai on-demand instances, so each subsection gives its own software environment.

 Simple Single-GPU Case
 ^^^^^^^^^^^^^^^^^^^^^^

 The single-GPU model has three ``Linear-IF-Linear-IF`` blocks.
 Its FP32 input has shape ``[T=16, N=512, C=512]``.
+The host used one 24 GiB RTX 4090 with PyTorch 2.11.0 and CUDA 12.8.
 Each run warms up for 10 steps and measures 50:

 .. code-block:: bash